-DEPARTURE ANGLE: Also called a rear ramp angle, it is the maximum ramp angle from which the trailer/vehicle can descend to a level surface without damage.
-To the nearest whole degree, rounded down.
+DEPARTURE ANGLE: Also called a rear ramp angle, it is the maximum ramp angle from which the trailer/vehicle can descend to a level surface without damage; rounded down to the nearest whole degree.

-DRY C.O.G.: Center of Gravity on a truck camper.
+DRY COG: Center of Gravity on a truck camper.
 This is the point measured from the exterior front wall to the point where the camper is balanced- the center, when the unit has weights defined as dry.

 DRY TONGUE WEIGHT: The actual weight pressing down on the hitch ball by a trailer containing all standard equipment without fuel, fluids, cargo, passengers, or optional equipment.
-The spare tire, battery(s) and empty propane bottle(s) are considered standard equipment.
+The spare tire, battery(ies) and empty propane bottle(s) are considered standard equipment.

 DRY WEIGHT: Dry Weight is the actual weight of the camper containing all standard equipment without fuel, fluids, cargo, passengers, or optional equipment.
-On trailers, the spare tire, batteries, empty LP tanks are considered standard equipment.
-On truck campers, batteries, and empty LP tanks are not included in dry weights.
+The spare tire (on trailers), battery(ies) and empty propane bottle(s) are considered standard equipment.